sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

-The `entity` is required and needs to point to an valid [entity](./database.md) that is implemented like this:
+The `entity` property is required and should point to an valid [entity](./database.md), that has at least the following implementation:

 ```typescript
 // src/entity/Session.ts